 If addiction reflects the ails of society, and we shun addicts the same way we brush family secrets under the carpet – out of sight, out of mind – it becomes easy to see why the question of cannabis legalisation is so controversial.
-It’s got nothing to do with politics but everything to do with societal neurosis and its obsession with power structures that marginalise those who don’t meet the standards of the best performers.
+It’s got nothing to do with politics but everything to do with a form of societal neurosis.

 Cannabis the Friendly Ghost

 The good news is that embracing cannabis use – getting honest and open about it – is a healing experience; at least, that’s certainly been my experience.
 Not so long ago, I couldn’t imagine creating a blog in homage to my addiction, but now I celebrate it.
 Rather than needing therapy for my addiction, my addiction is my therapy, and I’m okay with that, more than okay, because I feel fortunate my drug of choice also happens to be one of the most insanely beneficial plants on the planet.

 Without cannabis I would be incapable of the focus it takes to sit at my desk for five, six, or ten hour stretches, writing, and therefore incapable of feeling any joy.
 I am hypersensitive to boredom but while writing stoned I’m so completely absorbed by the task at hand, I forget to eat.
 Whenever the void becomes a chasm that threatens to swallow me, I roll a joint, and I write until cannabis carries me to safety.